 Cloud vending software for smart machines, retrofits, and mixed fleets.

-A successful Narcan vending programme requires clear answers to a predictable set of planning questions before any hardware is ordered.
-Programme design comes first, machine path second, monitoring and reporting next, then launch with a named operating owner.
+A successful Narcan vending deployment requires clear answers to a predictable set of planning questions before any hardware is ordered.
+Deployment design comes first, machine path second, monitoring and reporting next, then launch with a named operating owner.

 Public-health buyers are not looking for hype.
-They need a credible deployment model that can run 24/7, stay stocked, and produce the data required for grant, programme, or board reporting.
+They need a credible deployment model that can run 24/7, stay stocked, and produce the data required for grant, deployment, or board reporting.

-The first questions are operational, not technical: who owns the programme, who restocks the machine, what access model the programme needs, and what success looks like after launch.
+The first questions are operational, not technical: who owns the deployment, who restocks the machine, what access model it needs, and what success looks like after launch.

 Location type matters too.
 A campus, shelter, county office, nightlife venue, and hospital corridor all create different access and support assumptions.